Title: Bake through the Bible—20 cooking activities to explore Bible truths with your child

 Useful for: parents and group leaders for children 3-10ish looking for fun, tasty, cooking activities to share Bible stories

-Best bit: lots of interesting, fun and tasty recipes, good mix of Bible stories, nice book – strong design and high quality paper
+Best bit: lots of interesting, fun and tasty recipes, a good mix of Bible stories, and a quality book with a strong design and high-quality paper.

 Worst bit: no traditional recipes and sometimes tenuous links with Bible stories so as to cover Bible stories ‘through the Bible’

-I really like baking and so do my children (age 2 and 4), so this has been a fun and easy title to review.
-They often get it out of the book shelf from among story books and look for a recipe they’d like to make.
+I really like baking and so do my children (they were 2 and 4 when we first used this book), so this has been a fun and easy title to review.
+They often get it out of the bookshelf from among story books and look for a recipe they’d like to make.
 The lovely food photos give them a good idea of what we’re aiming at and the instructions are illustrated in a way which helps them navigate the method.

-Each Bible story comes with one recipe, with the stories working through the Bible (as you might expect!) giving a theologically overview of the Bible.
-There’s 20 stories, 10 from the old and 10 from the new testament.
+Each Bible story comes with one recipe, with the stories working through the Bible (as you might expect!) giving a theological overview of the Bible.
+There are 20 stories, 10 from the old and 10 from the new testament.
 There’s a retold version of the story to use as well as questions to chat about together.
 The book also includes a prayer to read, which would be helpful to some people although we’re a bit more into freestyle prayers.